knetikmedia/recruitment-test/README.md

 ### User Story

 As a **user running the application**
-I can **view a list of restaurants in a user submitted outcode (e.g. SE19)**
+I can **view a list of devices and filter by location, parent_location, and connected
-So that **I know which restaurants are currently available**
+So that **I know which devices are currently online**

-If you have chosen a native mobile application platform please also include the following:

 As a **user running the application**
-I can **view the the restaurant logo along side restaurant information**
-So that **I know exactly which restaurants are currently available**

-As a **user running the application**
-I can **use GPS to find my current postcode to retrieve restaurant results**
+I can **render a detail view of the device listing all its properties and a section of related devices by location**
-So that **I dont need to type it in**
+So that **I can gain context on a devices location**

 #### Acceptance criteria